Greenville Museum of Art and Its History

 The building on the northeast corner of Fifth and Cotanche street was converted into an art gallery.

 During these early years of federal sponsorship in the arts, the entire program became an integral part of the Works Progress Administration (WPA).
-In 1943, when Congress made a decision to terminate WPA, the federal government announced a plan for donating one of the numerous small traveling exhibits to local centers meeting certain requirements.
-A local group was organized under Mrs. Moore's guidance and requested a collection for Greenville.
-This collection of graphics was granted, as a long-term loan, and formed the nucleus of what is now GMA's collection.
+In 1943, when Congress made the decision to terminate the WPA, the federal government announced a plan for donating one of the numerous small traveling exhibits to local centers meeting certain requirements.
+A local group was organized under Mrs. Moore’s guidance and requested a collection for Greenville.
+This collection of graphics was granted, as a long-term loan, and formed the nucleus of what is now GMA’s collection.